pacific-hake/hake-assessment/README.md

 are now package data and have to be built in a different way to update the package data.

-1. Open the CSV file you want to add data to in the `data-tables` directory.
+1. Open the CSV file from the `data-tables` directory that you want to add data to.
-1. Add the new data row, and save the file.
+1. Add the new data row(s), and save the file.
 1. Do the first two steps with as many data tables as you want to update, then do then next step once only.
 1. Source the `data-raw/data-tables.R` file to update the data tables:
-   `source(here::here(data-raw/data-tables.R))`
+   `source(here::here(data-raw/data-tables.R))`.
+This will update the `RDA` files which are the package data files, recogniuzed by the package.
-1. Make sure to include the changes to the RDA files in the GitHub repo by committing the changes in Git.
+1. Make sure to include the changes to the RDA files in the GitHub repo by committing those files in Git.
 This will be obvious as there will be several dozen RDA files changed.
 Commit all of the changes.

 Try not to do steps 4 and 5 for every change you make, rather make as many changes as you can to data tables at one time, then run steps 4 and 5 once to